 Tight Diabetes Control

-Keeping your blood glucose levels as close to normal as possible can be a lifesaver.
-Tight control can prevent or slow the progress of many complications of diabetes, giving you extra years of healthy, active life.
+Managing blood glucose can prevent or slow the progress of many complications of diabetes, giving you extra years of healthy, active life.

 How Does It Help?